 Poste Italiane is the first company among financial and communications companies operating in Italy to have obtained the IMQ-CSQ ISO 37001:2016 in 2018, which represents the international standard for the prevention of corruption.
+In 2019 this certification, in addition to be renewed for the Company, was also awarded for the first time to the subsidiaries Poste Vita Spa and PostePay Spa.

-In fact, although Poste Italiane is not directly affected by regulations on the prevention of corruption and the transparency envisaged for companies incorporated under private law that are public sector subsidiaries or investees2, in order to strengthen its culture of legality and transparency, the Company voluntarily applied for an international certification and, in accordance with its SCIGR, established an organic system of regulatory rules and instruments to prevent and combat all possible forms of corruption in the public and private domain.
+In fact, although Poste Italiane is not directly affected by regulations on the prevention of corruption and the transparency envisaged for companies incorporated under private law that are state-owned, in order to strengthen its culture of legality and transparency, the Company voluntarily applied for an international certification and, in accordance with its ICRMS, established an organic system of regulatory rules and instruments to prevent and combat all possible forms of corruption in the public and private domain.